Saab 21R: Background

 By 1945, options were being explored to improve its performance.
 Many of these involved the substitution of the 605B engine with a more powerful powerplant.
 During the first half of the year, a variant was planned with a 2000 hp Rolls-Royce Griffon engine which would have raised the top speed to 416 mph.
-Other projects, such as the SAAB 27, were intended to use the Griffon as well, but the end of the year, all work on piston-engine design was abandoned.
+Other projects, such as the SAAB 27, were intended to use the Griffon as well, but by the end of the year, all work on the piston-engine design was abandoned.

 In parallel with the piston-engine studies, SAAB and other Swedish companies had been evaluating a new type of engine - the jet engine.
 Two early studies, RX 1 and RX 2, had been studied, both of which being twin-boom aircraft similar to the 21.
 Recognising the Swedish Air Force's enthusiasm for a jet-powered aircraft for late 1945, SAAB decided to produce a version of the 21 harnessing jet propulsion.
 A design study was initiated for converting the J 21A to jet power.
 It was recognized that Sweden would otherwise be left behind while nations such as the United Kingdom already had the Gloster Meteor and de Havilland Vampire in production.

 The design study was proceeding in late 1945 despite no specific engine having been chosen, but the opportunity came up to purchase a license to manufacture the "Goblin 2" turbojet engine in Sweden.
 This was the first jet engine to be used by the Swedish Air Force, who designated it as the RM1.
 The first flight of Saab's first jet aircraft, a converted J 21, was on 10 March 1947, powered with a single Goblin 2 engine.
 The results of the flight test programme were largely satisfactory.